johnlee175/rxbus/README.md

 # rxbus
-a event bus implements by rxjava/rxandroid
+a event bus implements by rxjava/rxandroid. trigger by code.